simingf/windows-setup/README.md

 -copy the 'chrome' folder from the 'Firefox Theme' folder into the opened directory

 -or search for a new theme in firefox css reddit

-# Git Bash Setup:

--theme: dracula

--transparency: medium

--columns: 66 rows: 30

--copy the .bashrc file from the 'Git Bash' folder into 'Users/Siming' directory

--use cpbash to update the bashrc file in win-setup with the bashrc file in Home

 # VSCode Setup: (extensions)